libp2p/specs/tls/tls.md

 - the public host key
 - a signature performed using the private host key

 The public host key allows the peer to calculate the peer ID of the peer it is connecting to.
-Clients MUST verify that the peer ID derived from the certificate matches the peer ID they intended to connect to, and MUST abort the connection if it there is a mismatch.
+Clients MUST verify that the peer ID derived from the certificate matches the peer ID they intended to connect to, and MUST abort the connection if there is a mismatch.

 The peer signs the concatenation of the string "libp2p-tls-handshake:" and the public key that it used to generate the certificate carrying the libp2p Public Key Extension using its private host key.
 This signature provides cryptographic proof that the peer was in possession of the private host key at the time the certificate was signed.
 Peers MUST verify the signature, and abort the connection attempt if signature verification fails.